fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 {% include alert.html class='danger' title='Reading reflection' text="
 How did Enlightenment thinking get applied to History?
 "%}

+{% include alert.html class='info' title='In class' text="
+- Enlightenment philosophy of history
+- Introduction to [Atom](https://atom.io/) and an optional, easier way to post your work.
+"%}

 ### 15: Romantic and Critical History